Skrunda: History

 The historical sources first mentioned Skrunda (Schrunden) in the Curonian Peninsula in 1253.
-In 1368 the Skrund Castle of the German Order was built on the left bank of Venta.
+In 1368 the Skrunda Castle of the German Order was built on the left bank of Venta.
 During the Duchy of Courland and Semigallia period glass mills, powder mills, and nail, gun, and rifle workshops were operating in Skrunda.
 The finished products were transported down the Venta River.
-From 1685, through Skrunda, the main postal route of the Dukedom was Jelgava - Dobele - Blidene - Saldus - Skrunda - Grobina - Liepaja - Sventa - Momele.
+From 1685, through Skrunda, the main postal route of the Dukedom was Jelgava - Dobele - Blīdene - Saldus - Skrunda - Grobiņa - Liepāja - Sventa - Mēmele.
 During the Swedish invasion of the Great Northern War, the town was plundered.
 At the beginning of the 19th century, near the ruins of the former Order Castle, the Skrunda Manor House was built in the classic style.
 It was restored in 1881.

-The settlement began to form after the construction of the narrow-gauge railway line Liepaja- Aizpute, Aizputes-Skrunds- Saldus, during the First World War.
+The settlement began to form after the construction of the narrow-gauge railway line Liepāja - Aizpute, Aizpute - Skrunda - Saldus, during the First World War.
 During the struggle for freedom in Latvia, between 22 and 29 January 1919, at Skrunda a major battle took place between the 2nd Soviet Latvian Riflemen's Regiment and the Latvian Special Battalion, under the leadership of Oskars Kalpaks.
 After the agrarian reform of 1920, the lands of Skrunda's manor were divided into building plots.
 In 1925 Skrunda was given the status of a densely populated (village) estate.
-With the opening of the Glüda-Liepaja high-speed railway line in 1929, the economic development of Skrunda accelerated.
+With the opening of the Glüda-Liepāja high-speed railway line in 1929, the economic development of Skrunda accelerated.
 In 1935 in Skrunda there were about 50 small businesses, as well as several industrial enterprises including watermills, linen processing workshop, two sawmills, and two mechanical workshops.

+In the 1930s, the nearby Skrunda Airfield was established.
+It operated as a venue for multiple civil aviation events until World War II, when it was under German occupation.
+It was used by the Luftwaffe from October until December 1944.
+Today, it is abandoned.

 In 1950 Skrunda was granted status of a workers' village, and in 1961 it created a town council.
-In the period from 1950 to 1959, Skrunda was the center of Skrunda district.
+In the period from 1950 to 1959, Skrunda was the center of the Skrunda district.
 In 1969, the VEF factory was built in Skrunda.
 During the Soviet era there was the Aizpute peat factory, geological and hydrogeological expedition, PMK section, workshops for utility services, "Skrunda" fisheries, and the reloading base of the woodcutting plant "Volcano".

-In 1996 Skrundai was granted city rights.
+In 1996 Skrunda was granted city rights.